When markets crash, investors worry. And when investors worry, they can make emotional decisions that jeopardize their long-term financial health.

 The most basic concept of making money in any market is to “buy low and sell high.”
 Of course, this would be a lot easier to implement if we could predict the future with impeccable accuracy, right?
 We would know exactly when the market is at its lowest point and invest at the perfect time.

-The truth is that studies have shown that there is a better way to invest than buying in at that lowest point (even if you were able to predict when that lowest point was).
-Investing the same amount of money each month (a strategy called “dollar-cost averaging”) has shown to have better long-term returns compared to waiting to buy the dips at the absolute perfect times.5
+As demonstrated in the chart below, we believe there is a better way to invest than buying in at that lowest point (even if you were able to predict when that lowest point was).
+This study shows that investing the same amount of money each month (a strategy called “dollar-cost averaging”) delivers better long-term returns compared to waiting to buy the dips at the absolute perfect times.3

 4. Remember the “Most Powerful Force in the Universe”